 Next Cruise Desk is for Royal Caribbean cruise booking while on the ship.
 It serves the line’s Crown & Anchor Society (past guest loyalty program).
 The RCI loyalty program offers to its members exclusive (discount) cruise rates (vary by itinerary and cabin category), balcony/suite discounts, onboard booking bonus (savings transferred to future OBC /shipboard credit), early sales access (a day before the general sale).

-Jamie’s Italian” restaurant (capacity 132 seats) serves simple but tasty Italian food.
-This is a trattoria-type specialty restaurant (at surcharge per person) by the UK’s celebrity chef Jamie Oliver.
+Jamie’s Italian Restaurant (menu, capacity 132 seats) is a trattoria-type specialty restaurant at surcharge per person (USD 30 dinner, USD 20 lunch) via partnership with British celebrity chef Jamie Oliver.
 The restaurant has indoor and outdoor seating (on The Via, for alfresco dining).
 Jamie’s Italian is open for Lunch (12-1:30 pm) and Dinner (6-9:30 pm).
-The decor features simple furniture and large TVs on the walls (also showing how the namesake chef cooks his food).
+The decor features as furniture leather sofas and chairs in combination with 4-seat (rectangular) and 6-seat (round) tables (wooden, metal, leather chairs), large TVs on the walls (also showing how Jamie Oliver cooks his food).
 Waiters are dressed in white shirts and jeans.
-Jamie's menu offers traditional Italian cuisine dishes – spaghetti, pizzas, antipasti, lasagna, bruschetta, eggplant parmigana, garlic bread.
+Royal Caribbean's Jamie's Italian restaurant serves 3-course menu with starters, pasta-risotto and main dishes.
+It offers traditional Italian cuisine dishes – spaghetti, pizzas, antipasti, lasagna, bruschetta, eggplant parmigiana, garlic bread.
+The menu has 2 wooden “antipasti planks” – with either cured meats and cheeses or seasonal chargrilled vegetables.
+There are also seafood dishes, burgers and terrific desserts.
+Signature menu items are Tuscan bean, Arancini (Parmesan-mozzarella risotto balls), fried squid, planks (cured meats, seasonal vegetables, Italian cheeses), Capezzana olive oil bruschetta, truffle tagliatelle, olives on ice, prawn linguine, crab-avocado bruschetta, carrot-beets salad, prosciutto-pear salad, Italian seasoned chicken wings, slow-cooked pork belly, Italian burger (steak, smoked mozzarella, balsamic onions, tomato, pickles, chilies).
 Hand-made pasta is prepared here each day.
-The menu also has 2 wooden “antipasti planks” – with either cured meats and cheeses, or seasonal chargrilled vegetables.
-There are also seafood dishes, burgers and terrific desserts.
 On request, guests can enjoy the old-fashion “View Finder” (usually given to kids dining here) to see their food in 3D pics.

 Vintages Bar is the RCI’s signature wine bar.
 The menu has appetizers (at US$5 each) and an extensive selection of fine wines and Champagnes (by the glass and bottle).
 Here are regularly hosted wine education classes and wine tasting events with sommelier service..